Skip site navigation (1)Skip section navigation (2)

 Use gradient or fixed colors in --color-scale.

 Valid options are fixed or gradient.
-The default value is gradient.
+When used without a value, defaults

 --icons=WHEN